drusellers/drusellers.github.io/_posts/2016-10-30-greenpipes.md

 published: true
 ---

 Earlier this month, my colleague, [Jimmy Bogard](https://lostechies.com/jimmybogard/) posted a fantastically concise [article](https://lostechies.com/jimmybogard/2016/10/13/mediatr-pipeline-examples/) about how he composes an application pipeline for processing an application's various requests using his [MediatR](https://github.com/jbogard/MediatR) framework.
-He walks through step by step how he brings in each separate concern with code examples.
+He walks through, step by step, how he brings in each separate concern with code examples.

 Today, I will reproduce his examples using the recently extracted pipeline from [MassTransit](https://github.com/masstransit/masstransit) called [GreenPipes](https://github.com/phatboyg/greenpipes).
 Both MediatR and GreenPipes attempt to solve the same problem, building business pipelines _without_ using the underlying host framework.

-> This post assumes that you have read Jimmy's post.
+> This post assumes that you have read Jimmy's [post](https://lostechies.com/jimmybogard/2016/10/13/mediatr-pipeline-examples/).

 ## The Simplest pipeline

 {% gist drusellers/cda975d202e263dc7f6ee31c1d906404 BlankPipeline.cs %}

-In this example what we are seeing is the creation of a brand new pipeline, now since GreenPipes is different approach, the code will look different.
-The pipe part isn't interesting _at all yet_, and we have this new thing called a _[Context](http://blog.phatboyg.com/GreenPipes/texts/contexts/)_.
-The `BusinessContext` is a silly name for our demo but it represents the context of the request, follow the link to read more about contexts in depth via the budding GreenPipes documentation.
+In this example what we are seeing is the creation of a brand new pipeline, now since GreenPipes is a different approach, the code will look different.
+The pipe isn't interesting _at all yet_, and we have this new thing called a _[Context](http://blog.phatboyg.com/GreenPipes/texts/contexts/)_.
+The context in this example, `BusinessContext`, is a silly name for our demo but what it represents is the context of the request, follow the link to read more about contexts in depth via the budding GreenPipes documentation.
 But for now we can just think about it as our custom `HttpContext` like object.

 ## Contextual Logging and Metrics